-How to collaborate with others in the Notes app on iPhone and iPad
+Collaborate with others in Notes on iOS 15 with new features!

 Tap the Highlight All Changes switch to turn it on.

 The color of the highlight will be based on the person that made the changes.
+Unfortunately, the colors picked are not customizable.

+How to change permissions on a shared note on iPhone or iPad

+Select whether you want to let people Make Changes or View Only.

-How to stop receiving notifications about changes to a note in the Notes app on iPhone and iPad
+How to stop receiving notifications about changes to a note on iPhone or iPad

-If you don't want to hear a distracting "ding" every time someone makes, even a minor change to a note you're collaborating on, you can quiet your note and your nerves.
+If you don't want to hear a distracting "ding" every time someone makes even a minor change to a note you're collaborating on, you can quiet your note and your nerves.

 - Open the Notes app.